Yiguan/crawl_bioRxiv2/README.md

 # crawl_bioRxiv2

-Summarise the number of word in each section of submitted articles on bioRxiv
+Summarise the number of word in each section of submitted articles on bioRxiv.

+After data cleaning, a total of 42,348 submitted papers on bioRxiv were analyzed here (before Oct 15, 2019).

-# summary of word count in each section
+### Summary of word count in each section

 1. ABSTRACT